KinH8/Realized-GARCH/README.md

 ![image](https://user-images.githubusercontent.com/105033135/185288641-0c40cb56-e31f-4948-90bb-ecc0e6bf3df9.png)

-Using the same dataset as before, the FBMKLCI Bursa Malaysia index futures, our empirical analysis shows a weaker performance for GARCH-x vs. HAR and the conventional GARCH.
+Using the same dataset as before (i.e. the FBMKLCI Bursa Malaysia index futures), our empirical analysis shows a weaker performance for GARCH-x vs. HAR and the conventional GARCH.
 We do not rule out modelling errors as the arch_model library used may be ill adapted for the Realized GARCH model (unlike R's rugarch package).

 ![image](https://user-images.githubusercontent.com/105033135/185289116-970603a3-6b00-48a5-a002-86cb2fb85bf5.png)